This website may earn commissions from purchases made through links in this post.

 Knitted dishcloths make a great project for the beginner knitter.

 They are also a great way to try out new patterns and explore new techniques if you’re a more experienced knitter while relaxing with something simple and meditative.

-Or they could serve as an outlet for creating your own knitting designs and patterns.
+Or the patterns below could serve as an outlet for creating your own knitting designs and patterns.
 If you’re wanting to make some of your own dishcloths (they are excellent to use by the way), below are some patterns to get you inspired.